bombasticSlacks/Aspirant/Game/Arcanist.md

 ### Expert Arcana
 If your character has [Amateur Arcana](#Amateur%20Arcana) training, Your character can perform [Ritual Magic](Magic#Ritual%20Magic) to:
 * Imbue magic into permanent items.
 The magics effect must be aligned with the item's purpose.
+* Summon an animal that obeys.
+* Conjure more complex items that will be missed.
+* Teleport an exact item to yourself.

  [Crafting Cost](Terminology#Crafting%20Cost): Size of target item in [Exotic](Materials#Exotic) [Materials](Materials) + Size of target item in [Artisan](Materials#Artisan) [Materials](Materials) + a [Reagent Bag](Example-Gear#Reagent%20Bag) charge.
 #### Invigorated Enchantment
 You can imbue two separate magical effects into an item.

+#### Pocket Dimension
+You can hold an additional $2 \times Spirit$ Size of items.
+These items can be accessed like they are on a [Belt](Storage#Belt), but are not detectable by anything but magic.

 ---